ascendbruce/toyroom.bruceli.net/_posts/2014-11-15-use-codeclimate-test-reporter-without-a-ci-server.md

 - Techbang
 categories: [en]
 comments: true
+excerpt: For some reason, we didn’t setup a CI server.
+But we still want Code Climate to know test coverage after each deployment.
+After some searching and experiment.
+We came up with this solution.
 ---
 For some reason, we didn't setup a CI server.
 But we still want Code Climate to know test coverage after each deployment.